openreferral/specification/docs/design_principles.md

 1. Universal components such as Person, Date, Location etc., that are relevant and understood across all domains
 2. Common components such as LocationStateUSPostalServiceCode, LocationStateCanadianProvinceCode etc., that are relevant and understood across two or more domains

 The schema for the core components is available from [niem.gov](http://release.niem.gov/niem/niem-core/2.0/niem-core.xsd).
+Open Referral encourages the establishment of compatibility with NIEM.